 If you examine a Frostic book more closely, youíll find the front board covered in smooth, colored paper and illustrated with a simple but elegant block print depicting some natural object.
 The spine and rear will likely be bound in a differently colored, differently textured paper.
 No text will be found on the covers except a subdued title on the front.
-Some Frostic books measure about 6 x 9 inches, and some are closer to 8 x 10.
+Her most popular books measure about 6 x 9 inches, although she made many that were closer to 8 x 10.

 Inside the book, youíll be amazed by the many and various fancy papers, some smooth, some textured, some embossed, some mottled, some like tissue paper, some translucent.
 Many pages will have deckle (ragged) edges while others will be neatly trimmed.
 Earth-toned papers and earth-toned inks will be heavily favored.
 The text will be gracefully designed and will not appear on every page.
 Each spread will be individual and unique, a beautiful work of art in itself.

 Some Frostic books contain no publishing information at all.
 Even more frustrating, Frostic never indicated reprints.
 To compile a bibliography with accurate points of issue may be impossible since she was not one to worry about such things.
 Different printings of the same title show minor variations, notably fabricoid or leatherette substituted for smooth paper on the boards, although it might be the other way around.
 Signed books are not uncommon as she was often on hand to sign books for visitors.